 Grades and Specifications

-All Shell aviation fuels are produced to stringent manufacturing specifications.
-At every stage between refinery and aircraft tank, fuel quality is checked by sampling and laboratory analysis, to ensure that the fuel conforms to the requirements specified for the grade when it is delivered to the aircraft.
-The Shell Aviation Quality Assurance System is organised on a world wide basis, made easier because Shell Aviation Service is provided directly in many countries of the world; a representation matched by no other supplier of aviation fuel.
+All our aviation fuels are produced to stringent manufacturing specifications.
+At every stage between refinery and aircraft tank, fuel quality is checked.
+Through sampling and laboratory analysis we ensure the fuel conforms to the requirements specified for the grade when it is delivered to the aircraft.

-Copies of the specifications cited in our website can be obtained from the following authorities:
+Copies of the specifications cited in our website can be obtained from the following authorities.
+Their addresses, telephone numbers, fax numbers and websites can be found below:

 DEF STAN specifications